OpenMarket – October 7, 2020

-In other cases, and as a general rule, our feeling is that if a brand has a good reputation, and the use case is deemed to be a low spam risk, then they will receive a throughput that is suitable for almost every type of use case.
+In other cases, and as a general rule, our feeling is that if a brand has a good reputation, and the use case is deemed to be a low spam risk, then they will receive a throughput that is suitable for most use cases.
 And, as we mentioned, if you’re not happy with the throughput you’re given, you can undergo further third-party vetting to try to increase it.

 Which use cases are deemed high risk?